archcoding-books/papers/storage/haystack/haystack.md

 When a Store machine receives a photo request from a Cache machine, the Store machine looks up the relevant metadata in its in-memory mappings.
-If the photo has not been deleted the Store machine seeks to the appro- priate offset in the volume file, reads the entire needle from disk (whose size it can calculate ahead of time), and verifies the cookie and the integrity of the data.
+If the photo has not been deleted the Store machine seeks to the appropriate offset in the volume file, reads the entire needle from disk (whose size it can calculate ahead of time), and verifies the cookie and the integrity of the data.
 If these checks pass then the Store machine returns the